Ramelteon: Insomnia

 Ramelteon is approved for the treatment of insomnia characterized by difficulty with sleep onset in adults.
 In regulatory clinical trials, it was found to significantly reduce latency to persistent sleep (LPS).
 A 2009 pooled analysis of four clinical trials found that ramelteon at a dose of 8 mg reduced sleep onset by 13 minutes (30% decrease) relative to placebo on the first and second nights of use.
 Subsequent meta-analyses of longer-duration use have found that ramelteon decreases subjective sleep latency by about 4 to 7 minutes.
 Meta-analyses are mixed on whether ramelteon increases total sleep time.
 Ramelteon also improves sleep quality (SMD –0.074, 95% CI –0.13 to –0.02) and sleep efficiency.
 The clinical improvement in insomnia with ramelteon is small and of questionable benefit.

 Ramelteon is approved in the United States but was not approved in the European Union owing to concerns that it lacked effectiveness.
 The Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) noted that ramelteon had only been found to improve sleep onset and not other sleep outcomes, only one of three clinical trials actually found that it improved sleep onset, and that the improvement in sleep onset was too small to be clinically meaningful.
 The CHMP also noted that the long-term effectiveness of ramelteon had not been demonstrated.

 The American Academy of Sleep Medicine's 2017 clinical practice guidelines recommended the use of ramelteon in the treatment of sleep-onset insomnia.
 It rated the recommendation as weak and the quality of evidence as very low but concluded that the potential benefits outweighed the potential harms.
 The guidelines found that ramelteon reduces sleep latency by 9 minutes (95% CI 6–12 minutes) but does not improve sleep quality.
 In contrast to ramelteon, the guidelines did not recommend the use of melatonin.

 Circadian rhythm sleep disorders

 Melatonin receptor agonists like melatonin and tasimelteon are considered to be effective in regulating sleep–wake cycles and in the treatment of circadian rhythm sleep disorders like delayed sleep phase disorder.
 Ramelteon has been assessed in only a few studies in the treatment of circadian rhythm sleep disorders, including jet lag disorder, shift work disorder, and non-24-hour sleep–wake disorder.
 These studies have been of varying quality and their findings in terms of effectiveness have been mixed.
 Ramelteon is approved only for treatment of insomnia and is not approved for treatment of circadian rhythm sleep disorders.
 It was previously under development for treatment of circadian rhythm sleep disorders, but development for these indications was discontinued.

+Some clinical trials since 2020 have found that dosages much lower than the standard 8 mg tablet may be more effective at advancing the circadian rhythm.